 For Buyers who have sizable down payments, co-ownerships offer a lot of upside for Buyers.
 First, co-ownerships are frequently less expensive to purchase.
 Second, many co-ownerships are situated in older well-constructed buildings with spacious floor plans in prestigious neighbourhoods.
 Many highly coveted neighbourhoods - like Forest Hill for example - have a limited number of new condo developments to choose from, where prices are significantly more expensive.
 Co-ownership is an affordable way to live in a coveted neighbourhood with the added benefit of low-maintenance living.
 Furthermore, the turnover in these buildings is often lower and there is a higher percentage of owner-occupied units.
 With that comes an increased pride of ownership and stronger community-centric living environment.

 Co-ownership properties are fantastic for those looking to downsize.
 Since the units are usually bigger than today’s new condos, it's easier to transition from a house into a co-ownership.
 Also, co-ownerships are often more intimate mid-rise buildings, so if you prefer a “boutique” vibe with more character and charm, opposed to high-in-the-sky living, this is an excellent option worth considering.

-If you would like to learn more about co-ownerships or condominiums, don’t hesitate to send me a note.
-If you’ve been thinking about owning a co-ownership property, here's a fantastic listing in highly-desirable Forest Hill, just steps to Eglinton shopping and transit.
+If you’ve been thinking about owning a co-ownership property, here's a fantastic listing (NOW SOLD!) in highly-desirable Forest Hill, just steps to Eglinton shopping and transit.
 It's this Mid-Century Bathurst Street Beauty in Forest Hill that promises one fortunate Buyer a 'Home Sweet Home'.